data-gymnasia/courses/content/machine-learning/content.md

 ---
 > id: step-decision-tree-possible-shapes

-*Solution*.
-Only the first and third diagrams are possible.
+*Solution.* Only the first and third diagrams are possible.
 The second one would require making a decision based on the sum of the coordinates, which is not permitted (by the definition of a decision tree).

 ---
 > id: training-a-decision-tree